Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 Get Kevin Yien’s PRD template: [Google Doc]

-He’s also managed to pack a lot of detail into what is overall still quite a short format.
-The milestones make it clear the timeline for delivery, whilst the operational checklist gives you somewhere to note all the necessary non-product activities that are often overlooked.
+The milestones make clear the timeline for delivery clear, whilst the operational checklist gives you somewhere to note all the necessary non-product activities that are often overlooked.

 Get Asana’s PRD template: [Google Doc]